Official IOCCC rules

 Rule 16

-original submission.
-Submissions that are similar to previous entries are
+Submissions that are similar to previous winning IOCCC entries are discouraged.

 Jump to: top